 Once you have an idea put forward that shows potential and has been approved quickly put a team together with the passion and drive to see the project through to fruition.
 Ensure the team has the resources and ability to succeed by allocating an appropriate level of funding to the project.
 Innovations are inherently risky so budgets should be set and monitored closely to help safeguard against failure.

 Make knowledge management tools and online document repositories available where subject matter experts from geographically dispersed locations can collectively work together and collaborate on projects.
 Having quick and easy access to a wealth of knowledge is very important in the innovation process.
-Obstacles that the team encounters may have been already solved on different projects by different teams within the organisation.
+Obstacles that the team encounters may have been already solved on different projects by different teams within the organization.

 Some questions to ask should include: